 The following process should be used when a student has a grievance concerning grades or other academic issues related to graduate education.
-Students who believe they have a grievance related to grades or other academic issues must initiate the grievance procedure within the next academic session.
+Students who believe they have a grievance related to grades or other academic issues must initiate the grievance procedure before the end of the next academic session.